Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Failure_to_Get_Ceph_Health.md

    - See [Manage_Ceph_Service](Manage_Ceph_Services.md) for more information.

-    If more than three storage nodes exist, check the output of `ceph orch ps` for more information
+    If more than three storage nodes exist, check the output of `ceph orch ps` for more information.

 1. Check ceph-mon logs to see if the cluster is out of quorum.

     Verify the issue is resolved by rerunning the Ceph command that failed.